NewsWhip/slate/source/index.html.md

 * Facebook Influencer are filtered and sorted using the following `JSON` encoded parameters
 * Required fields are denoted *
 * Filtering by category or country requires ids which can be found here: [NewsWhip API Coverage](https://www.newswhip.com/coverage/)
-* As the facebookInfluencers is aggregating a large about of data it can take up to 5 seconds to return.
+* As the fbInfluencers is aggregating a large about of data it can take up to 5 seconds to return.
 * If a query String is passed into the filter it will search on headline, authors and summary.
 * The results are sorted total number of Facebook interactions